lookit/lookit-docs/docs/source/community-study-review-checklists-self.rst

 -  Did you link to someplace to learn more about this general topic if possible? (e.g. ted talk, popular science article, website with more games, journal paper, other educational video, etc.)
+-  You can use /n/n to add line breaks for readability and can insert links as <a href="https://..." target="_blank" rel="noopener">Cool Website</a>

 General things to think about
 -----------------------------